CrafterMinecrafter/AudacityMarksToTiming/README.md

-# AudacityMarksToTiming
-Tool for osu mapping
+# AudacityMarksToTiming its a Tool for osu mapping